-If you're seeking maximum return on a tank of fuel, then the 1.6-litre diesel is the one to go for, with maximum economy of 60.1mpg from the manual version and 56.5mpg from the DSG auto.
+If you're seeking maximum return on a tank of fuel, and don't mind looking on the used market, then the now discontinued 1.6-litre diesel is the one to go for, with maximum economy of 60.1mpg from the manual version and 56.5mpg from the DSG auto.

-The Scala’s low running costs should extend to insurance too – the entry-level 94bhp model in S trim sits in group 10, while the more powerful 114bhp version occupies group 13.
-The top-spec 1.5-litre petrol in Monte Carlo trim is in group 19, although customers will see cheaper premiums if they opt for diesel power, as the 1.6-litre TDI diesel in well-equipped SE L-spec is in group 13.
+The Scala’s low running costs should extend to insurance too – the entry-level 94bhp model in SE trim sits in group 10, while the more powerful 108bhp version occupies group 13 and the top-spec 1.5-litre petrol in Monte Carlo trim is in group 19.

-Our experts predict that the Skoda Scala will be competitive in the retained value stakes, holding on to an average of 42% of its value come trade-in time after 36,000 miles and three years of ownership.
+Our experts predict that the Skoda Scala will be competitive in the retained value stakes, holding on to between 48 and 53 per cent of its original its value come trade-in time after 36,000 miles and three years of ownership.

-For comparison, the more expensive, premium-badged Volkswagen Golf is expected to retain around 45% of its value over the same period, depending on specification.
+For comparison, the more expensive, premium-badged Volkswagen Golf is expected to retain between 45 and 55 of its value over the same period, depending on the exact specification.

 In this review

 - 1Skoda Scala reviewSkoda’s family hatch offers a class-leading combination of space, quality, comfort and value